samyakman1998/In-Class-Programming--JavaScript/README.md

 ### Template Repository

 1. On GitHub, go to `Settings` and check the box for `Template repository` at the top.
 This makes GitHub Classroom copies much faster.

+### GitHub Classroom

+1. Create the assignment on GitHub Classroom.

+1. Set the assignment title to be the same as on Canvas.

+1. Set the deadline (23:59 of that day for in-class activities) and make sure it matches the assignment on Canvas.

+1. Make the repository Public.

+1. Set the template repository (where this file is) as the starter code.

+1. Enable feedback pull requests.

+1. Update assignment.

+1. Enable the assignment invitation URL.

+1. In the Canvas assignment, replace the old assignment invitation URL and template repo link URLs with the new ones.